whabinski/doodleAI/README.md

   `["airplane", "apple", "bicycle", "book", "car", "cat", "crown", "eiffel Tower", "fish", "helicopter", "house", "moustache", "star", "sword", "spider"]`
 - For each class, up to **70,000** doodles were loaded from the corresponding `.ndjson` file.
 - Total dataset size after loading: **≈ 1.0–1.05 million** examples across all 15 classes.
-- Only the simplified line-stroke drawings were used; labels come directly from the file name / class mapping in `train_model_ndjson.py`.

 > The raw QuickDraw files are large and are **not committed** to this repository.